A1ex-Fu/CSE481M-ProjectR/README.md

   * Path where extraction outputs are saved.

 * ```model_type```
   * Type of the model that will be used in experiments.
-Please select one of the following options: {llama-2-chat-70b, Mixtral-8x7B-Instruct-v0.1, llama-3-instruct-70b, gpt4-turbo-128k}
+Please select one of the following options: {llama-2-chat-70b, Mixtral-8x7B-Instruct-v0.1, llama-3-instruct-70b, gpt4-turbo-128k, deepseek}

 * ```model_version```
-  * Model version of GPT-4 Turbo (e.g., 1106-Preview).
+  * Model version of GPT-4 Turbo (e.g., 1106-Preview); r1 for Deepseek.
 If you use open models, use empty string.

 * ```deployment_name```
   * Deployment name depending on your API specifications.
 If you use open models, use empty string.

 * ```model_path```
   * Model path for the selected open model.
 Please use local path or compatible huggingface name.
-If you use GPT-4 Turbo, use empty string.
+If you use GPT-4 Turbo or Deepseek, use empty string.

 * ```is_preprocessed_doc```
   * Pass this flag if you use preprocessed documents.